Our Boatman and Other Characters at Alaska Rivers Company

 In 2003 Yvette was introduced to a handsome fellow that owned a rafting and fishing guide business on the Kenai Peninsula.
 After 3 years of dating, she found herself marrying this adrenaline junkie and relocating with her two boys (Kyle and Jimmy), their dog and her marketing consulting business to Cooper Landing.
 Yvette was raised in Anchorage and received her degree in Marketing with a minor in Tourism Industry Management from the University of Alaska Fairbanks.
 She owns and operates Alaska Marketing Consultants and handles the promotion of ARC.
 She loves to get away from her computer when she can, so you often can find her gardening or helping outside when needed.
 Also during the summer you may find her doing “extensive market research” on various raft trips or drift fishing with the employees, especially on gorgeous sunny days.

-Folks in Cooper Landing love their dogs.
-And at ARC, we love our canines.
-But just to clarify before we go any further: we love our dogs, not your dog.
-So when visiting our facility, please leave your pooch at home.
+Folks in Cooper Landing love their pets.
+And at ARC, we love our animals.
+But just to clarify before we go any further: we love our pets, not yours.
+So when visiting our facility, please leave your animals at home.
 We do not allow pets in our rental cabins and being left all day in your car (especially on a hot day) is just really lame for your four-legged best friend.